ChrisPachulski/mtg_for_twitter/README.md

 # Twitter Bot for Content Generation
-Dynamically pull data from my personal database, available apis and reposiroties to generate twitter content for 31 days.
+Dynamically pull data from my personal database, available apis and repositories to generate twitter content for 31 days.

 Each day has unique logic to arrive at a single item/topic to focus in on, create media, and create a tweet based built on top of the arrived upon logic.